GabrieleOliva/academic-kickstart/content/home/publications.md

 ---
 Conference Papers (Submitted)

-[SC3] C. Fioravanti and G. Oliva, “Distributed and Asynchronous Secure State Reconstruction for Cyber-Physical Systems", IEEE Mediterranean Conference on
-Control and Automation 2022 (submitted).

-[SC2] C. Fioravanti, G. Oliva and S. Panzieri, “Distributed Asynchronous Projection onto the Intersection of Convex Sets", IEEE Mediterranean Conference on Control and Automation 2022 (submitted).

-[SC1] C. Fioravanti, G. Oliva, S. Panzieri and C.N.
-Hadjicostis, “Private Consensus using Chaotic Oscillator-Based Encryption", IEEE Mediterranean Conference on Control and Automation 2022 (submitted).
+[SC2] G. Oliva, S. Guarino, R. Setola, G. De Angelis and M. Coradini, “Identifying Residential Areas based on Open Source Data: a Multi-Criteria Holistic Indicator to Optimize Resource Allocation During a Pandemic", The 17th International Conference on Critical Information Infrastructures Security (Submitted).

+[SC1] A. Rikos, G. Oliva, C. Hadjicostis and K. Johansson, “Distributed Finite Time k-means Clustering with Quantized Communucation and Transmission Stopping", 61st IEEE Conference on Decision and Control (Submitted).

 ---
 Conference Papers

+[IC55] C. Fioravanti and G. Oliva, “Distributed and Asynchronous Secure State Re- construction for Cyber-Physical Systems", IEEE Mediterranean Conference on Control and Automation 2022 (to appear).

+[IC54] C. Fioravanti, G. Oliva and S. Panzieri, “Distributed Asynchronous Projection onto the Intersection of Convex Sets", IEEE Mediterranean Conference on Control and Automation 2022 (to appear).

+[IC53] C. Fioravanti, G. Oliva, S. Panzieri and C.N.
+Hadjicostis, “Private Consensus using Chaotic Oscillator-Based Encryption", IEEE Mediterranean Conference on Control and Automation 2022 (to appear).

 [IC52] A. Furchí, G. Oliva, and A. Gasparri, “Distributed Finite-time Optimization for Compromise-Seeking Agents with Relative Preferences", IEEE European
 Control Conference 2022 (to appear).